Glentoran F.C.: New ownership and management (2019–)

-Mick McDermott became manager as a part of a deal which involved a group of investors putting finance into Glentoran.
-An EGM was held on 16 May 2019 for shareholders to vote on the proposal.
-96% of shareholders approved the investment.
-Paul Millar rejoined the club as Mick McDermott's assistant manager.
-Kieran Harding remained as a coach, however Gary Smyth and Paul Leeman were not seen in the dug-out for the following matches.
-On 21 May 2019, Glentoran announced Smyth had left the club, a controversial decision amongst some fans.
-Leeman left two days later despite both being offered to be retained in the same roles and with the same benefits under the new and correctly qualified management team.
+Mick McDermott became Glentoran manager as part of a deal involving new investment in the club, which was approved by 96% of shareholders at an EGM on 16 May 2019.
+Paul Millar returned as assistant manager, while Kieran Harding stayed on as coach.
+However, Gary Smyth and Paul Leeman were absent from the dugout in subsequent matches.
+On 21 May, the club announced Smyth’s departure, a decision that divided fans.
+Leeman left two days later, despite both being offered their previous roles under the new management team.

 On 4 February 2020, the Glentoran Chairman Stephen Henderson announced on behalf of the club, that it was finally free of external debt.
 Once having been £1.77 million in the red, the Board of Directors had cleared 80% of the debt across the decade and prior to the new investment in the club.
 A combination of the investor and the old board then settled the final remaining debt with the last outstanding creditor.

 During McDermott's first full season in charge at the East Belfast club, he and Millar led the side to victory in the Irish Cup final on 31 July 2020.
 Glentoran defeated Ballymena United 2–1 in the final after extra-time, with goals coming from Paul O'Neill and Robbie McDaid.

 McDermott was replaced by Rodney McAree on 17 January 2023.
+McAree managed Glentoran until the conclusion of the 2022/23 season, and guided them to European qualification.
+In June 2023, McAree departed Glentoran and was replaced by former Linfield manager, Warren Feeney.

+This move was one in that was viewed controversially by many Glentoran supporters, with Feeney’s Linfield history and lack of managerial success being two of the biggest sticking points with Glens fans.

+In July 2023, Glentoran were involved in a record-breaking Europa Conference League game against Gzira United from Malta.
+The first leg finished 2-2, with the second leg finishing 1-1.
+The tie then went to extra time and penalties, with Gzira winning 14–13 on penalties.
+This was the highest scoring penalty shoot-out ever in European competition.

+Feeney left the club by mutual consent on 15 March 2024, following a major backlash from most of the fans supporters clubs.
+Declan Devine was subsequently appointed as caretaker until the end of the season.